 Stephanie has a passion for teaching athletes the nuances of running, taking time to answer the what, when, why, and how of training and racing.
 She firmly believes that smarter runners make faster runners.
-She provides education and support through personal interaction via phone and email, website articles, and an interactive Facebook page.
+She provides education and support through personal interaction via phone and email, website articles, and video conferences.

 As an Army spouse and mother of three children, Stephanie understands the complicated dynamics of balancing training with life.
 She finds ways to accomplish training within your time constraints, decreasing stress while increasing the joy of running.

 - Road Runners Club of America (RRCA) Level 1 certified coach

 - NASM-CPT providing running-specific strength training to all levels of endurance athletes.

 - TRX-STC certified coach

 - National Federation of High Schools (NFHS) Accredited Interscholastic Coach (Track and Field)

 - National Youth Sports Coaches Association certified coach.

 - 20 years of coaching experience.